PeARSearch/PeARS-dht/README.md

+> ⚠️ This library is in its early development stage.
+Currently it is a very simple [kademlia DHT](https://en.wikipedia.org/wiki/Kademlia).
+Please come back when we are in beta! 🥹

 # PeARS-dht

-> This library is in its early development stage.
-Currently it is a very simple [kademlia DHT](https://en.wikipedia.org/wiki/Kademlia)

 DHT implementation for PeARS network